 The importance of the meat industryIn Brazil, a country famous worldwide for its barbecues and steakhouses, the sector of meat derivatives was the highest-grossing segment in the food industry, with a net revenue amounting to 168 billion Brazilian reals in 2019.
 In that same year, meat products accounted for nearly ten percent of Brazilian food and beverage retail sales.

 Regarding meat consumption, poultryis by far the favourite meat-type amongst Brazilians, with an estimated 41 kilograms per capita consumed in 2020.
 Beef and veal are more widely consumed in Brazil, contrary to the worldwide trend where porkis the second most popular type of meat.

-Regarding consumption, poultry is by far the favorite meat type amongst Brazilians, with an estimated 40 kilograms per capita consumed in 2018.
-Contrary to the global trend where pork ranks as the second most popular kind of meat, in Brazil beef and veal are more widely consumed.
-Aside from meat, although the combination of rice and beans has historically been the basis of the traditional Brazilian diet, mainly because of its high nutritional value and limited cost, the famous duo has been losing space in the age of fast-pace: in the past two decades, per capita consumption of beans in the country has decreased by approximately 50 percent.
-The consumption of dairy products, in turn, is expected to slightly increase in the following years.
+Aside from the meat, although the combination of rice and beans has historically been the basis of the traditional Brazilian diet, mainly because of its high nutritional value and economic cost, the famous duo has been losing space in the age of fast pace.
+In fact, in the last two decades, the per capita consumption of beans decreased by approximately 50 percent.
+On the other side, the consumption of dairy products would slightly increase according to the recent forecasts.